- Home

 - suggest ways to adopt a healthy lifestyle after treatment.

 A survivorship care plan can help improve communication between you, your family and all the health professionals involved in your care.
-The plan is not a fixed document, but should be reviewed regularly as your needs change.
+The plan is not a fixed document; it should be reviewed regularly as your needs change.
 You can ask your health professionals to update your plan during consultations.

-If you’ve been treated for early melanoma, or breast, bowel, uterine or prostate cancer, visit mycareplan.org.au to generate your own online survivorship care plan.
+If you’ve been treated for early breast, bowel or prostate cancer, cancer of the uterus or non-Hodgkin lymphoma, visit mycareplan.org.au to generate your own survivorship care plan.

 Rehabilitation (rehab) can help you regain physical strength and get back to your daily activities.
 It may include physical therapy (e.g. in a pool or gym), or specialist care if you need help with speaking, eating, walking and other tasks.
 Talk to your health care team about whether this would help your recovery.